Shellywell123/Function_Plotter/README.md

-# Function Plotter
+# Function_Plotter
-Program for plotting 2D & 3D functions from direct input, written in Python 3 for Linux terminal Uses matplotlib and numpy libraries.
+Program for plotting 2D & 3D functions from direct input, written in Python 3 for Linux terminal.
+Uses matplotlib and numpy libraries.

 ## Instructions: